 Obtain the filter's frequency response with freqz, and plot the phase in degrees:

 [H,f] = freqz(h,1,512,2); plot(f,angle(H)*180/pi) grid

 It is difficult to distinguish the 360° jumps (an artifact of the arctangent function inside angle) from the 180° jumps that signify zeros in the frequency response.

 unwrap eliminates the 360° jumps:

-or you can use phasez to see the unwrapped phase.
+Alternatively, you can use phasez to see the unwrapped phase:

 The group delay of a filter is a measure of the average time delay of the filter as a function of frequency.
 It is defined as the negative first derivative of a filter's phase response.
 If the complex frequency response of a filter is H(ejω), then the group delay is

 where θ(ω) is the phase, or argument of H(ejω).
 Compute group delay with